HMS Nimrod (1812): War of 1812

 On 4 June, Nimrod captured the brig Francisca De Paula, of 90 tons (bm), Frederica Arenos, master.
 She had been sailing from Havana to Boston with 145 hhds of molasses.
 Two days after that, on 6 June, Nimrod captured the brig Herculaneum, of 111 tons, Andrew Smith, master.
-She had been sailing from Haiti Hayti to Boston or Madeira with 19801 gallons of molasses and 19 hhds of sugar.
+She had been sailing from Haiti to Boston or Madeira with 19801 gallons of molasses and 19 hhds of sugar.

 Commander George Hilton assumed command on 7 June 1814.

 On 13 June, Nimrod bombarded Fairhaven, Massachusetts, after the townspeople refused to surrender some cannons.
 After exchanging fire with the local militia dug in at Fort Phoenix, Nimrod disengaged and sailed off.

 In June Captain Charles Paget, in Superb, received intelligence that two new vessels were lying at Wareham, Massachusetts, at the head of Buzzard's Bay, as well as some older ones.
 He immediately dispatched Nimrod through Quick's Hole with the boats from Superb and two from Nimrod to destroy them.
 The boats destroyed 17 vessels (accounting in all for 2522 tons (bm)), and a cotton manufactory that had been recently built at great expense, was full of stores worth some half-a-million dollars, and belonged to a company of 60 Boston merchants.
 The British then took several locals hostage so that they might withdraw through the narrow waters during daylight without the militia firing on them.
 The vessels destroyed were: